How Long Does Coffee Last? Keep Your Coffee Fresh for Longer 2023

 Coffee, from the genus Coffea, is a member of the botanical family Rubiaceae.
 This is one of the largest families in the plant kingdom.
 A little trivia: coffee is a cousin of the gardenia.

 There are 25 species of coffee plants worldwide.
-However, most of the coffee that we drink comes primarily from two coffee plants.
+However, most of our coffee comes primarily from two coffee plants.

 They are C. arabica (“arabica” beans) and C. robusta (“robusta” beans).
-Both beans have been around since the 15th century and both are found in the Kaffa province of Ethiopia.
+Both beans have been around since the 15th century.
+C.arabica is found in Ethiopia’s Kaffa province, whereas C. robusta originates from central and western sub-Saharan Africa.

-When these beans are roasted, you cannot tell them apart by their appearance.
+You cannot tell them apart by their appearance when these beans are roasted.
 Their taste and aroma, however, are distinct.

-Robusta is stronger, harsher with a peanut-like aftertaste.
+Robusta is more robust and harsher, with a peanut-like aftertaste.
 Arabica is sweeter and softer than its counterpart.
 It also contains less caffeine.

 So here are a few general helpful tips to follow.